 The legal profession has faced unprecedented challenges and undergone major changes in the past few years.
 One of the smartest ways new and experienced attorneys can get a leg up on the competition is with advanced and specialized training.
-We have developed several graduate programs to give students unique opportunities to study advanced topics in law and enhance professional skills.
+We have developed a graduate tax program that will give our students unique opportunities to study advanced topics in law and enhance professional skills.

 The courses are taught by renowned experts and receive high marks from practitioners.
 This fall, readers of the New York Law Journal ranked our Tax LL.M.
-No. 1 in New York City in the Best Banking/ Bankruptcy/Tax LL.M. category for the fourth year in a row.
-In addition, in May 2012, readers of The National Law Journal ranked our Tax LL.M.
-No. 3 nationwide.
+No. 1 in New York City in the Best Banking/ Bankruptcy/Tax LL.M. category for the ninth year in a row.

 Graduate Degree Program Options

 There are four ways to complete a graduate degree at New York Law School.

 Standard Graduate Studies: